getzola/zola/README.md

 This represents the number of pages for each pager of the paginator.
 You will need to access pages through the `paginator` object.
 (TODO: document that).

+### Taxonomies: tags and categories

+Individual tag/category pages are only supported for pages having a date.

 ### Code highlighting themes
 Code highlighting can be turned on by setting `highlight_code = true` in `config.toml`.